 Application season is here again!
 Below are several Cal State Apply updates as well as some helpful reminders to assist students.

-The priority application period for the Fall 2021 semester opens on Thursday, October 1, 2020, and closes on Friday, December 4, 2020.
+The priority application period for the Fall 2021 semester opens October 1, 2022, and closes November 30, 2022.
 We encourage you to apply early.

 Cal State Apply Submission Review!
 The application has been updated with a Submission Review page.
 The page provides key academic and application information that students may need to review.
 Please review this information carefully and correct any issues prior to submission.